schollz/kiki/README.md

 ## Privacy

 Privacy is built-in with end-to-end encryption using public-key cyrptography.
 Even though you have all message from all other users, you cannot open any of the messages unless you have the key shared from the user to open it.

 Anything you do in *KiKi* is private automatically, unless it is an action (see below) or if it is for **friends**.
 A **friend** is anyone is followed by you *and* is following you.
 If you write a post for friends, then only your friends can see it.
+Every user has friend keys - a set of keys which are specifically for friends.
+When you unfriend someone you public a new friends key to your friends but not to the unfriended person.

-An **action** helps other users determine how to handle your profile and your data.
-The following are all of the available actions which are always public:
+An **action** helps other users determine how to handle your profile and your data. *Actions are always public*.
+The following are all of the available actions:

 - Liking a post
 - Blocking a user